Altyre Estate and the Community

 Altyre is a place where people live, work, study, socialise, exercise and birdwatch.
 Altyre enjoys close and ancient links with the neighbouring town of Forres and continues to make land available to meet local housing demand.

-Plans are afoot in 2020-21 to refurbish the unique Clubrooms, an historic focus for social events, sport and celebrations since the mid-1830s.
-Also looking ahead to 2020 the Estate intends to earmark redundant buildings for repurposing as incubator and SME workspace for ‘young entrepreneurs’, rooted in a longstanding aim to help retain local young people and enable them to develop business propositions for the rural economy.
-The arrival of GSA has also opened the Estate to many domestic and foreign students who are leading community- based projects centred on health and wellbeing, employment generation and innovation, while they live, socialise and spend in our local communities
+Looking ahead the Estate intends to earmark redundant buildings for repurposing as incubator and SME workspace for ‘young entrepreneurs’, rooted in a longstanding aim to help retain local young people and enable them to develop business propositions for the rural economy.
+The arrival of Glasgow School of Art has also opened the Estate to many domestic and foreign students who are leading community- based projects centred on health and wellbeing, employment generation and innovation, while they live, socialise and spend in our local communities.

 The Estate encourages local community groups to spend time in the countryside.
 A recent successful project has been the community-lead restoration of the Boathouse at Loch of Blairs.
 The Friends of Blairs Loch have put in a fantastic effort to bring this beautiful building back to life.
 For more information visit www.blairsloch.com